chekart/workload/README.md

 # Workload

-Simple, clean, easy python task distribution
+Simple, clean, light python task distribution.
 No magic, no configuration, no broker abstraction

 The library uses Redis as broker